erikmack/chef-portage-snapshot/README.md

 portage_snapshot Cookbook
 =========================
-Install a remote portage snapshot.
+Install a portage snapshot from a remote HTTP server.

 Gentoo, more than other distros, makes it easy to have a "frozen repository" of packages.
-This is important in the data center, when it's important that your server deployments are deterministic - in other words, the same system can be built a month from now that you built today.
-We're adjusting this "rolling release" distro into one that rolls at an appropriate tempo for your business.
+This is important in the data center, when you want some guarantee that your server deployments are deterministic
+- in other words, the same system can be built a month from now that you built today.
+We're adjusting Gentoo's "rolling release" capability so that it rolls at an appropriate tempo for your business.
+You want to give up "emerge --sync" on these systems.

+This cookbook:
-This cookbook downloads a portage snapshot tarball with checksum, confirms the checksum, extracts the archive (maybe deleting your old portage tree first), and sets the PORTDIR value in make.conf.
+1. downloads a portage snapshot tarball with checksum
+1. confirms the checksum
+1. extracts the archive to a directory that can hold multiple snapshots
+1. maybe backs up your original system PORTDIR
+1. symlinks your PORTDIR to the latest snapshot
+1. sets the PORTDIR value in make.conf

+The symlink setup maximizes the resilience of the cookbook and also makes it easy to roll back to an old snapshot if the new one makes problems.

 It is up to you to pre-place an archive/checksum where they can be downloaded over HTTP (e.g. CloudFiles or standard web hosting).
-You could link directly to a Gentoo mirror (the configured default), but snapshots only remain at a mirror for a week, which probably isn't adequate for your needs.
+You mustn't link directly to a Gentoo mirror because snapshots are only mirrored for a week.

-Note that the recipe deletes the PORTDIR entirely before extracting a new one.
-This has the effect of deleting DISTDIR and PKGDIR, which by default are under PORTDIR, and this may in fact be a nice way to keep the disk from filling with distfiles.
-However, if you use PKGDIR, or if don't want your distfiles cache to be purged, consider moving your DISTDIR and/or PKGDIR to a location outside of PORTDIR.
+Note that if your DISTDIR and PKGDIR are under PORTDIR, then the symlink change will orphan those old files.
+This can be a natural way to keep old stuff from accumulating.
+If you're not okay with this, just change your DISTDIR and PKGDIR to be outside of PORTDIR.
+A future enhancement will allow deleting all snapshots except the newest N snapshots, so the disk won't fill over time.

 Requirements
 ------------